derekfrye/sql-middleware/docs/Benchmarks.md

 Use this guide to see how each target is wired, which parts of the stack they exercise, and the adjustments available when running `cargo bench`.

 ## Benchmark targets
-- `database_benchmark` – runs the traditional bulk insert groups for SQLite and PostgreSQL (LibSQL remains opt-in behind the `libsql` feature).
+- `database_benchmark` – runs the traditional bulk insert groups for SQLite and PostgreSQL.
 - `bench_rusqlite_single_row_lookup` – measures repeated `SELECT ...
 WHERE id = ?` calls through raw rusqlite and the middleware abstraction (sqlite and turso).
 - `bench_rusqlite_multithread_pool_checkout` – fans out the same lookup workload across multiple async workers to isolate connection checkout overheads.
 - `bench_turso_single_row_lookup` – covers the Turso deployment path for the single-row lookup scenario.